Reading

 We are lucky to be able to provide children in our school with a wide range of books.
 Every class has their own selection of books (non-fiction and fiction).
 Many books in classrooms link to other curriculum areas studied within that year group; this offers children the opportunity to apply their reading skills across the curriculum and to extend their knowledge beyond classroom learning.
 Children are given the opportunity to create a wish list for their class library so that each year, every class library is topped up with books the children have selected themselves.

 When children are able to read 90+ words a minute, we encourage them to select their own reading books from their class library with the help of their teacher and teaching assistant.
 Books in each class library are age appropriate and include a rich range of texts made up of the books that teachers, teaching assistants and the children have chosen.
 In our class libraries, you will find such a wide variety of books: diverse fiction books; non-fiction books; books linked to the wider curriculum; modern and classic literature; poetry books.
-In fact, you will also find many of the books from our Recommended Reading for Pleasure Book Spine in our class libraries too.

 All children have their own reading diary.
 They keep a record of books they are reading and we ask parents to sign this when they have listened to their child read.
 Children’s reading diaries are also monitored by adults.